ncats/ncats_bootleg_access/README.md

 ![Messages](bootleg2.png)

 You will be required to enter the rotating one-time passcode every hour as you interact with the app.
-Dropping [me](mailto:nguyenda@mail.nih.gov) an email if you have any problems setting this up!
+Drop [me](mailto:nguyenda@mail.nih.gov) an email if you have any problems setting this up!